My bachelor days are waning, in a few days I’ll hook up with my wife again in Denver, Colorado.

 Suitable dressed, I had breakfast in the Expresso Cafe while Django Reinhardt played in the background.
 A brochure told me about the North Platte Pioneer Museum on the outskirts of town.
 Beautiful old buildings have been moved there to re-create an 1880’s village.
 Everything was open and free.

 A tin-roofed warehouse protected an outstanding tractor collection.
 These much loved machines must be hard to part with.
-You see many rusting in fields traveling through the mid-west.

 There's plenty of room on The Great Plains for these aged iron horses.